-Just by studying abroad, you are self selecting yourself to act as a global ambassador for Essex.
+Just by studying abroad, you are acting as a global ambassador for Essex.
 However, you may also be invited by your host university to participate in events such as a Study Abroad Fair or information sessions for potential exchange students.